 However, a huge amount of effort and resources are currently dedicated to overcoming these challenges and making affordable, effective and reliable solid-state batteries a reality by the end of the 2020s.

 When will solid-state battery electric cars be available?

-As part of its 'Ambition 2030' electrification announcement, Nissan has confirmed that it wants to launch an electric car with solid-state batteries by 2028, and that it hopes to have a pilot plant in Yokohama, Japan, up and running producing the technology as soon as 2024.
-The brand also wants to bring the cost of solid-state batteries down to a level that'll eliminate the price gap between electric and combustion-engined cars.
+As part of its 'Ambition 2030' electrification announcement, Nissan has confirmed that it wants to launch an electric car with solid-state batteries by 2028, and has even given us our first look a prototype production plant.
+The brand hopes to have a pilot plant in Yokohama, Japan, up and running producing the technology as soon as 2024.
+Nissan also wants to bring the cost of solid-state batteries down to a level that'll eliminate the price gap between electric and combustion-engined cars.

 Both the Stellantis Group (parent of Peugeot, Citroen, Vauxhall and more) and Mercedes have invested in Factorial, a company developing solid-state batteries for transport applications.
 Stellantis is targeting 2026 for the introduction of "the first competitive solid-state battery technology," while Mercedes says it "aims to integrate the technology into a limited number of vehicles as part of a small series in the next five years".